oasis-tcs/ubl-2.3-artefacts/README.md

 ## Offline use for production purposes by project editors

-The document model genericode files are generated from the ODS files, preserved in this Git repository for archived reference, and copied to the results directory:
+The document model genericode files are generated from the ODS files and copied to the results directory:
 - [`UBL-Entities-2.3.gc`]( UBL-Entities-2.3.gc )
 - [`UBL-Signature-Entities-2.3.gc`]( UBL-Signature-Entities-2.3.gc )